AlexeiakaTechnik/AJAX_security-integration-in-Home_Assistant/README.md

 - Third-party systems through official integration tools like AJAX Translator and selected partner APIs

 However, for platforms like Home Assistant, AJAX still has no native integration — and likely won’t — probably because such public APIs/token-based security is a big no-no for certain security certifications.
-That’s where this guide steps in — showing how to safely bridge the gap with a hardware relay and smart logic.
+That’s where this guide steps in — showing how to safely bridge the gap with a hardware relay and AJAX's Alarm logic.

 This guide shows how to bridge AJAX with Home Assistant, combining the power and reliability of a certified security system with the intelligence and flexibility of smart home automation.
 You’ll learn how to:

 - Control AJAX modes (arm, disarm, night, panic) via a simple smart relay hack
 - Build a synced Home Assistant dashboard with real alarm zones, triggers, and alerts
 - **(Bonus)** Use AJAX sensor states (motion, panic, etc.) in automations — covered in a companion article

+No reverse engineering.
+No unreliable cloud hacks.
+Just clever wiring, good automation logic, and a field-tested setup that works.

 > 📌 This is a real deployment.
 Every screenshot, wiring diagram, and automation here was used in an actual smart home with AJAX as the primary security system.